 At the hotel

-Courtyard with water feature, roof terrace with sun loungers and daybeds, free WiFi, open fireplaces, AC, hammam or beauty treatments and in-room massages by arrangement.
+Courtyard with water feature; roof terrace with a Jacuzzi, sunloungers and day-beds; free WiFi; open fireplaces; AC; hammam or beauty treatments and in-room massages by arrangement.

 Our favourite rooms

-No pool, but you can dip swollen feet into the courtyard fountain or freshen up after sunbathing on the roof with an alfresco shower.
+No pool, but you can dip a toe into into the courtyard fountain and the roof terrace Jacuzzi, or freshen up after sunbathing with an alfresco shower.

 There are sunhats to borrow on the roof terrace, so don’t worry if you forget yours.
 Bring comfy pumps or trainers for exploring the medina on foot, and a French phrasebook will come in handy.